ribhattacharya/Planning-and-Learning-in-Robotics/README.md

 ## Moving goal capture using A* algorithm
 - Implemented a weighted A* algorithm to intercept a moving target in an environment with obstacles

+## Optimal control for trajectory tracking
+- Solved a discounted infinite horizon stochastic optimal control problem using a CEC controller, which converts it into a deterministic problem, that can be solved effectively